Vanessa Beecroft: Controversies

 Her performance work about gender was often critiqued for being a "post-feminist statement about fashion or pandering to a corrupted way of seeing".
 Photographer Collier Schorr noted, "Beecroft is interested in the aesthetics of how women look when they are looked at, and her body-conscious projects encourage alienation between model, artist, and audience."
 Beecroft's work with live female nude models in performances often uses a specific type of model, one with an Westernized "idealization" of the female body, all of the models appearing uniformly thin, tall, and young.
 These choices have been criticized as harmful, distorted, and conforming to gender stereotypes.

 Beecroft has been quoted in an interview in 2016, “I have divided my personality.
 There is Vanessa Beecroft as a European white female, and then there is Vanessa Beecroft as Kanye, an African-American male.”
 Her later work deals with race, and she has made a series of racially insensitive remarks in interviews.

-Beecroft’s failed attempt to adopt Sudanese twins was the topic of the documentary The Art Star and the Sudanese Twins (2008) by Pietra Brettkelly, which was included in the Sundance Film Festival's World Cinema Documentary Competition.
+Beecroft's failed attempt to adopt Sudanese twins was the topic of the documentary The Art Star and the Sudanese Twins (2008) by Pietra Brettkelly, which was included in the Sundance Film Festival's World Cinema Documentary Competition.
 The film presents Beecroft as a "hypocritically self-aware, colossally colonial pomo narcissist" and chronicles her "damaging quotes and appalling behavior" as she attempts to adopt the orphans for use in an art exhibit.

 Personal life

 Vanessa Beecroft was previously married to marketer Greg Durkin.
-They lived in Cold Spring Harbor, New York together for many years.
+They lived in Cold Spring Harbor, New York, together for many years.
 The marriage ended in divorce.
 Durkin and Beecroft had two sons together (born in 2001 and 2004).
-She was then married to photographer Federico Spadoni.
+Later, she married photographer Federico Spadoni.
 Beecroft and Spadoni have one daughter and one son together (born 2009 and 2012).